 Faith to Action Network has been contributing to improving access to family planning (FP) services in Kenya under the project Delivering Sustainable and Equitable Family Planning Increases (DESIP).
 The goal of DESIP is to ensure that women and girls can safely plan for their pregnancies in line with sexual and reproductive health rights particularly the young rural, marginalized, and persons with disability.
 The programme impact will contribute to reduced maternal mortality, newborn and child mortality, and increased mCPR in Kenya.
 The progranmme implementation approach is systems strengthening at policy and service delivery levels to ensure sustainability, working with public, private, and faith-based health facilities.

-Check out these four bulletins elaborating what the project has achieved so far:
+Check out these five bulletins elaborating what the project has achieved so far: